facebook/docusaurus/docs/getting-started-publishing.md

 Deploying your Docusaurus site to GitHub Pages is straightforward if you are already using GitHub to host your project.
 Your code repository does not even need to be public.

-> Even if your repo is private, anything published to a `gh-pages` branch will be [public](https://help.github.com/articles/user-organization-and-project-pages/).
+> Even if your repository is private, anything published to a `gh-pages` branch will be [public](https://help.github.com/articles/user-organization-and-project-pages/).

 Most of the work to publish to GitHub pages is done for you automatically through the [`publish-gh-pages`](./api-commands.md#docusaurus-publish) script.
 You just need to determine the values for a few parameters required by the script.